-Late balancing corporate tax entities that elect to have their FDT liability determined on 30 June each year must lodge a franking account tax return by 31 July each year.
-This date is the date by which the FDT is payable.
-Please note that there are different lodgment obligations in relation to OFT liabilities and disclosure obligations for these entities.
-For more information, see Important messages for late balancing corporate tax entities that elect to have their FDT liability determined on 30 June on page 1.
+Late balancing corporate tax entities that elect to have their FDT liability determined on a 30 June basis must lodge a franking account tax return by 31 July each year.
+This date is also the date by which the FDT is payable.
+Note that there are different lodgment obligations in relation to OFT liabilities and disclosure obligations for these entities.
+For more information, see Late balancing corporate tax entities that elect to have their FDT liability determined on 30 June on page 1.